ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 For more details, see :ref:`playbooks_environment`.

-Configure the Remote Python Interpreter
+Configure the remote python interpreter
 ---------------------------------------

 Ansible requires a Python interpreter to run most modules on the remote host, and it checks for Python at the 'default' path ``/usr/bin/python``.